ForomePlatform/dorieh/docs/_sources/members/domain_dictionary.md.txt

   data processing and the dependencies between tables.
 * If the diagram is generated using SVG format, then every table is clickable, linked to a file with the table description.
-* Table description file includes verbal description, SQL or DDL used to create the table and the list of all columns in the table.
+* Every table description file includes verbal description, SQL or DDL used to create the table and the list of all columns in the table.
   Each column is linked to another file with detailed description for this column.